 In addition, if the entangled vehicle is located near the CCT end, it is possible to reduce tension by loosening the two large nuts on the terminal cable end.
-The nuts can be backed off to the end of the fitting.
 DO NOT COMPLETELY REMOVE EITHER OF THE NUTS!

 Repairing a Cut or Damaged Cable